k4j8/outlook-move-to-thread/README.md

 Note: If the button stops working the following day or after a restart, macros are probably disabled.
 Open Outlook VBA (Alt+F11) and run from there (F5).
 If you get the error stated in [Signing the Macro](#signing-the-macro), follow the steps to sign the code digitally.

+## Localization

+The macro was developed for English mailboxes and excludes default folders.
+This means it will ignore "Sent Items" but not "Posta inviata" (Italian for sent items).

+At this moment, default folders work in:
+- English
+- Portuguese (PT)

+See the [commit for pt/pt](https://github.com/NBajanca/outlook-move-to-thread/commit/7cdab51c374bd4aaf4d2cd5c32e537c37f343df6) to understand how to localize for your mailbox language and submit a pull request (see [Contributing](#contributing)), or create an issue.

 ## Limitations
 The macro crashes if certain symbols such as the percent sign (%) or backslash (\\) are within a folder name.